Rezeptideen, Tipps & Tricks in Ihrem Posteingang

 The cossettes from the sugar juice is derived in the extraction tower are mechanically pressed and, following the addition of molasses, dried in a drying tunnel before being pelleted and sold as animal feed.

-Besides producing sugar from sugar beet, AGRANA also refines raw sugar from sugar cane to make white sugar at its plants in Romania and Hungary.
-The plant in Bosnia-Herzegovina is operated purely as a raw sugar refinery.
-In order to supply its raw sugar refineries in the EU, AGRANA sources raw sugar from the so-called least developed countries, with the facility in Brčko/Bosnia-Herzegovina being supplied with raw sugar from the global market, mainly from Brazil.
+AGRANA also refines raw sugar from sugar cane at its sites in Romania and Hungary, while the plant in Bosnia-Herzegovina is purely a raw sugar refinery.
+The raw sugar processed in the EU is imported from least developed countries, while that for Bosnia-Herzegovina comes from the world market, mainly Brazil.